North Dakota

 Tips for Businesses Operating in North Dakota

-Businesses that collect or process personal information of North Dakota residents should take the following steps to ensure compliance with existing state law.
+Businesses that collect or process personal information of North Dakota residents should take the following compliance steps.

 Implement encryption.
 Encrypting personal information at rest and in transit provides a safe harbor under Chapter 51-30.
 If a breach occurs but all affected data was properly encrypted, notification obligations are not triggered.